mojahid/Mapping-Deprived-Areas-Using-Deep-Neural-Networks/Data_Processing/Raw_Images_Processing/readme.md

 The code in this folder should be executed after completing the coordinates extraction in the Extract_Coordinates.py which will end up with a csv file with all the coordinates and the corresponding label from the training data.
 Here should be the flow:

-1- Generate/download the map tiff file (in our case the map created from the code [here](https://github.com/arathinair11/Satellite-Imagery/tree/main/Lagos)
-2- Place it under your base path /Maps/
-3- **Run Clipping** Images file in both modes TEST and TRAIN  and use only two labels
+1- Run ** Clipping_Images.py** Images file in both modes TEST and TRAIN  and use only two labels
-4- Now we have tif images extracted for both TEST and TRAIN under two different folders (each label has its own folder under Train or Test)
+2- Now we have tif images extracted for both TEST and TRAIN under two different folders (each label has its own folder under Train or Test)
-5- Now we can **Image Rolling** which will scan the coordinates (mainly for the train csv) and detect adjacent images and generate new images by rolling through them
+3- Now we can **Image_Rolling.py** which will scan the coordinates (mainly for the train csv) and detect adjacent images and generate new images by rolling through them
-6- After Image Rolling, run the **Image Shifting** which will also generate new images by scanning the coordinates for the minority class and shift the center by 1 or 2 pixel and generate new images from the original image
+4- After Image Rolling, run the **Image_Shifting.py** which will also generate new images by scanning the coordinates for the minority class and shift the center by 1 or 5 pixel and generate new images from the original image
-7- Now run the **convet to PNG** To convert all images to png to prepare for training
+6- Now run the **ConvertToPNG.py** To convert all images to png to prepare for training 7- The last step is to run **Oversample.py** which will rotate all the png file to have more images for the training